javierasping/sentinel/content/posts/virtualizacion-kvm-linux/gestion-maquinas-kvm/clonar-y-renombrar-vm/clonar-y-renombrar-vm.en.md

 weight: 4
 ---

-# Clone and rename virtual machines in KVM

 One of the advantages of virtualization is the ability to clone virtual machines to quickly create homogeneous environments.
 However, when we clone a VM that contains an operating system, the clone inherits unique identifiers such as the **machine ID**, **MAC** addresses, host **SSH** keys, etc., which should be unique for each machine.

 In this guide we will cover how to: